sahilbhaidkar444/Toxic-comments-Classifier/README.md

-# Toxic-comments-Classifier
+### Toxic Comments Classifier

-This is my first machine learning project which is deployed on Android platform
+- This is my first machine learning project which is deployed on Android platform